CBP Officer

 Hi CBPGuy, if a person is granted an immigration visa at a consulate abroad, what will the experience be like at POE?
 Similar to non-immigrant admission or, if different, in what ways?
 Also, what can go wrong at that point?
 Thanks!

-Asked by IMGNT about 9 years ago
+Asked by IMGNT over 9 years ago

 Everyone applying for admission at the Port of Entry is treated the same.
 We will be conducting an interview to determine admissibility.